 Exercise

-It's time to take what you've learned so far and put it all together by analyzing the facts surrounding an actual accident that occurred a few years ago (Names have been changed).
-In answering the questions, we'll get involved with uncovering management weaknesses in the employer's hazard communication program, and in problems with overall safety leadership.
+It's time to take what you've learned so far and apply it by analyzing the facts of an actual accident that occurred a few years ago (names have been changed).
+In answering the questions, we'll uncover weaknesses in the employer's hazard communication program and identify issues with overall safety leadership.
 Read through the scenario below and answer the questions.

 Findings: Severe Hydrofluoric Acid Burns at XYZ Power Wash

-• The victim, Mr. Jones, stated he had received severe chemical burns on his hands during a powerwash operation in the pit area at Jupiter Equipment Company while preparing to clean heavy equipment.
+- The victim, Mr. Jones, stated he sustained severe chemical burns on his hands during a powerwash operation in the pit area at Jupiter Equipment Company while preparing to clean heavy equipment.
 Jupiter Transport did not want Mr. Jones to use the XYZ concentration, but rather their own concentration at 10% HF.

-• According to Mr. Jones, later that evening, his hand and forearm began to ache.
-Eventually he hurt so much that he went to the local hospital emergency room where he received immediate treatment for HF burns.
+- According to Mr. Jones, later that evening, his hand and forearm began to ache.
+The pain eventually became so intense that he went to the local hospital emergency room where he received immediate treatment for HF burns.
 However, due to the delayed treatment, he suffered severe damage to tissue and the bones of his hand.
-(Flourosis of the bone: fluorine ions replace calcium in the bone.)
+(Flourosis of the bone occurs when fluorine ions replace calcium in the bone.)
 As a result, part of his hand had to be amputated.

-• Mr. Jones stated that he had never been provided hazard communication training on this or any other chemical used by XYZ and denies speaking to Mr. Bill at the time of his accident.
+- Mr. Jones stated that he had never been provided hazard communication training on this or any other chemical used by XYZ, and he denied having spoken to Mr. Bill at the time of his accident.

-• Employee interviews substantiate Mr. Jones' claim that hazard communication training was not being accomplished.
-No SDS was on hand at either XYZ or Jupiter.
-No eye wash or shower facilities were available in the vicinity of the area where employees handle 10% HF.
+- Employee interviews substantiate Mr. Jones' claim that hazard communication training was not being accomplished.
+There were no Safety Data Sheets (SDS) available at either XYZ or Jupiter.
+Additionally, there were no eye wash stations or shower facilities near the area where employees handle 10% hydrofluoric acid (HF).

 Knowledge Check Choose the best answer for the question.